Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 1. If you use lists or numbered lists, use tabulators or 4 spaces after the `-` or number.
 2. Prettify Markdown tables.
 Use spaces and `-` to extend all rows to the same lengths.
 Use one space before and after each cells content.
-3. Dont use HTML-Tags, even if they are possible.
+3. Don't use HTML-Tags, even if they are possible.
 You can use them, if you know what you are doing, but only if its absolutely unavoidable.
 If you have an Idea for a new Component, that could be useful for everyone, let us know and maybe we will add it!

 ✔️ `- list`